Unifying Summary Statistic Selection for Approximate Bayesian Computation

 \subsection{Growing tree model}

-Inferring the parameters of dynamic network models is challenging, especially when only cross-sectional data are available. \citet{Cantwell2021TreePosterior} developed a pseudo-marginal Markov chain Monte Carlo (PM-MCMC) algorithm to infer the parameters of a growing tree model, \eg{} to study phylogenetic trees or infection traces.
-Under the model \citep{Krapivsky2001GrowingNetworks}, a tree is grown starting with a single isolated node.
-At each step, a new node $j$ is added to the tree, and it connects to an existing node $i$ with probability $\propto k_i^\theta$, where $k_i$ is the degree of node $i$, \ie{} the number of connections it has.
+Inferring the parameters of dynamic network models is challenging, especially when only cross-sectional data are available. \citet{Cantwell2021TreePosterior} developed a pseudo-marginal Markov chain Monte Carlo (PM-MCMC) algorithm to infer the parameters of a growing tree model.
+Under the model \citep{Krapivsky2001GrowingNetworks}, a tree is grown from a single isolated node.
+At each step, a new node $j$ is added and connected to an existing node $i$ with probability $\propto k_i^\theta$, where $k_i$ is the degree of node $i$, \ie{} the number of connections it has.
 The parameter $\theta$ controls the strength of preferential attachment: The larger $\theta$ the more likely nodes are to connect to nodes that already have many connections.
 The likelihood is intractable because the history, \ie{} the order of addition of nodes, is unknown.
-There are combinatorially many possible histories to consider such that evaluating the likelihood exactly is prohibitively expensive save for very small trees.
-The PM-MCMC algorithm estimates the marginal likelihood by sampling a set of histories consistent with the observed graph and averaging the conditional likelihood given each history \citep{Cantwell2021TreePosterior}.
+There are combinatorially many possible histories, and evaluating the likelihood exactly is infeasible save for very small trees.
+The PM-MCMC algorithm estimates the marginal likelihood by sampling a set of histories consistent with the observed graph and averaging the conditional likelihood for each history \citep{Cantwell2021TreePosterior}.

 Here, we employed ABC to infer the preferential attachment parameter $\theta$ and compared different methods to extract informative summaries from graph data.
-Synthetic data were generated by sampling the kernel parameter $\theta$ from a uniform distribution $\UniformDist\parentheses{0, 2}$ and simulating trees with $n=100$ nodes for each kernel parameter.
-Unlike the two previous experiments with $10^6$ records in the reference table, we generated a training set of $10^5$ samples for performance reasons.
-The validation and test sets both comprised $10^3$ samples.
+Synthetic data were generated by sampling the kernel parameter $\theta$ from a uniform distribution $\UniformDist\parentheses{0, 2}$ and simulating trees with $n=100$ nodes for each $\theta$.
+We generated a training set of $10^5$ samples; the validation and test sets both comprised $10^3$ samples.